Skip to content

 • length (optional) - Post length (short, medium, long)

-• include_hashtags (optional) - Whether to include hashtags
+• include_hashtags (optional) - Whether to include relevant hashtags

 Usage: